Will Drinking More Water Cure My Acne?

 Drinking Water to Keep Skin Hydrated

 What about the opposite extreme?
 Can you drink so much water that some of it has to go to your skin?
 Actually, the skin has limits to the amount of the water it can absorb.
-After all, one of the main functions of the skin is to keep the water-soluble contents of the interior of the body from leaking out in the surrounding world, and to keep water from the external environment from diluting delicately balanced fluids in the interior of the body.
+After all, one of the main functions of the skin3 is to keep the water-soluble contents of the interior of the body from leaking out in the surrounding world, and to keep water from the external environment from diluting delicately balanced fluids in the interior of the body.

 Drinking more and more water may make your stomach slosh, and it may make you take extra trips to the bathroom.
-In extreme cases, drinking too much water is also fatal, because it upsets the concentrations of electrolytes needed for nerve messages to reach the heart and lungs.
+In extreme cases, drinking too much water is also fatal4, because it upsets the concentrations of electrolytes needed for nerve messages to reach the heart and lungs.

 If Drinking Water Doesn’t Moisturize Your Skin, What Does?

 The best way to understand how moisture makes a difference in the skin is to visualize the skin as a brick wall defending the body.
 The bricks in the wall are skin cells called corneocytes.
 The mortar that holds the bricks together is made up of fat-like substances such as the ceramides (often labeled as “skin-identical” ingredients in acne care products) and cholesterol.
-The “mortar” also includes a group of substances known as aquaporins, which can transport tiny amounts of water in and out of the skin.
+The “mortar” also includes a group of substances known as aquaporins5, which can transport tiny amounts of water in and out of the skin.
 They also can transport other substances such as glycerin.

 Anything that can be transported through the aquaporins moisturizes the skin.
 Water moisturizes the skin, but only a very, very small amount of water can enter the skin.
 The skin has to be almost totally water-tight to protect the tissues beneath it.

-The aquaporins can also transport glycerin, which adds to the liquid content of the skin, and helps keep it flexible.
+The aquaporins can also transport glycerin6, which adds to the liquid content of the skin, and helps keep it flexible.
 The fats in the skin can absorb fats from moisturizers.
 This is the reason that many moisturizers contain oil.
-It is also the reason that oil-based moisturizers, assuming they are so creamy or clumpy that they can clog pores, are good for keeping the skin smooth and flexible.
+It is also the reason that oil-based moisturizers, assuming they are so creamy or clumpy that they can clog pores, are good for keeping the skin smooth and flexible7.
 They dissolve into the 25% or so of the skin that is the “mortar” between skin cells.

 Alcohol also penetrates the skin, but it does this by dissolving fats.
 It in effect loosens the mortar between the bricks of the skin.
 This irritates the skin, and the skin has to repair itself by making more fats, some of which will find their ways into pores.
 Alcohol can temporarily leave your skin feeling damp, only for a few minutes, but it actually forces your skin to become greasy to keep the skin barrier intact.